dwringer/flux-conditioning-ga/README.md

 ## Overview
 ### Nodes
 - [Flux Conditioning Genetic Algorithm](#flux-conditioning-genetic-algorithm) - Applies a genetic algorithm to a list of FLUX Conditionings,
+- [Flux Conditioning Genetic Algorithm](#flux-conditioning-genetic-algorithm) - Applies a genetic algorithm to a list of FLUX Conditionings,
+- [Flux Conditioning Genetic Algorithm](#flux-conditioning-genetic-algorithm) - Applies a genetic algorithm to a list of FLUX Conditionings,

 <details>
 <summary>